Staff

 Background: Developing analysis and data processing methods for biological data.

-Contact: carl [at] thep [dot] lu [dot] se
+Contact: carl [dot] troein [at] cec [dot] lu [dot] se

-Alexandros Sopasakis, Expert in machine learning applications, LTH
+Alexandros Sopasakis, Machine learning applications expert, LTH

 Background: Mathematics, stochastic microscopic systems and their interactions.
 Simulations with Monte Carlo methods - numerical analysis.